ibm-mas/gitops/docs/orchestration.md

 Deployment Orchestration
 ===============================================================================

+ArgoCD is solely responsible for ensuring that resources are created in **Target Clusters** in the correct order.

+All configuration files can be pushed to the **Git Config**

 To ensure that we sync resources in the correct order they are annotated with an ArgoCD [sync wave](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/).
 For clarity, we also prefix all resource filenames with the sync wave that they belong to.
 Note that sync waves are *local* to each ArgoCD application (i.e. each Helm chart).

 > TODO: document the various use of ArgoCD hooks for creating secrets / running scripts / etc.